 New Growth From 1949 on, the communist party was led by Mao Zedong until his death in 1976.
 Following his passing came a period of massive economic growth for China, with Deng Xiaoping at the helm.
 In 1978, Xiaoping became the unofficial new leader of the People’s Republic of China and began to reform their economic system transforming the country into more of the global powerhouse we recognize it as today.

 Throughout the 80’s and 90’s, China experienced massive economic growth through the introduction of a market economy.
 By the mid 1990’s, China was regarded as an affluent society.
 The market economy created more autonomy for suppliers, and more freedom for customers.
-This period of reform was due in part by four special economic zones-and-the-Pacific/China-OVERVIEW-OF-ECONOMY.html) the government established in effort to attract foreign investment, begin the importation of high technology products into the country, and boost exports.
+This period of reform was due in part by four special economic zones the government established in effort to attract foreign investment, begin the importation of high technology products into the country, and boost exports.
 Additional reforms were soon set in motion that eventually allowed provincial and local government to individually operate and

 compete on free market principles.
 These reforms overhauled both the Chinese standard of living and paved the way for their current status as the world’s top manufacturing country.